monishwarmc/metacrafters-project-6/README.md

 # metacrafters-project-6
 A metacrafters solana course project

-# I added the config.json file also in the this root folder for your convinience
+### I have also added the config.json file in the this root folder for your convinience
 ## SPL TOKEN

 Token address : ```EPjUSYcivY4tHGDpviWWmys8LhrwuQAa8oFRcsMxW2Ea```